Kazusa42/Project1/README.md

 2. Dataset has been augmented 3 times bigger.(Augment code see another repository)

 ## TODO
 1. Add ConvNeXt as backbone.
+(Done)
+2. Train the model with ConvNeXt backbone.